Graphs of Systoles on hyperbolic surfaces: Minimal non-admissible fat graph

 We define $d: E(G_n^1) \longrightarrow \mathbb{R_+}$ as follows,

+We choose $\epsilon \in\mathbb{R}_+$ so that $d$ is a positive function and an admissible metric, namely one can choose a positive $\epsilon$ strictly less than $\frac{1}{n-1}$.
 This gives a metric with every standard cycle having length $1$.
-We choose $\epsilon \in\mathbb{R}_+$ so that $d$ is a positive function and $d$ is an admissible metric, namely one can choose a positive $\epsilon$ strictly less than $\frac{1}{n-1}$ .
-Note that the length of outer non-standard cycle is $ 2 + \frac{1}{2}-(n-1)\epsilon$ which is strictly greater than one.
+Note that the length of the outer non-standard cycle is $ 2 - (n-2)\epsilon$ which is strictly greater than one.
 If $C$ is any non-standard cycle other than the outer cycle then it must consist of at least three edges where at least two of them have length at least $\frac{1}{2}+\frac{\epsilon}{2}-\frac{1}{2(n-1)} $ and at least one edge of length $\frac{1}{n-1}$.
 Thus we have, \end{proof}